jamesfillerup/nosql-social-network-api/README.md

 ## Description

-The purpose of this project to create an E-Commerce backend site that holds products and categories.
+The purpose of this project to create a social networking webpage using mongoose.
+It is a good alternative to use in place of using MySQL.